Lemongrass is a hardy plant

 After the lemongrass replants use something to cover it from the sun for a couple of weeks until it takes off.

 There are several different kinds of lemongrass.
 There are the ones you buy from the big box store that were planted from seeds.
-I have never know lemongrass to have seeds.
+I have never known lemongrass to have seeds.

-There is one that has a green stalk and grows slower, is also fragrant, and good in soup too.
+There is one that has a green stalk and grows slower, is also fragrant, and is great in soup too.

 The most different and should not be used as food is the flowering kinds.
-I have only seen it once when I was in Juniors High School is the flowering lemongrass.
+I only saw it once when I was in Junior High School.
+The flowering lemongrass looked like some fountain grass very pretty to look at but not to consume.
+I would assume it’s from the big box stores.

 Store them up for future use

-For the rest the lemongrass that you are not going to plant rinse them.
+For the rest of the lemongrass that you are not going to plant rinse them.
 Let it drip-dry in another bucket or lay them on newspapers to dry.
 Bagging the lemongrass in the 1-gallon self-locking bag or grocery plastic bag.
 And put them in the freezer for future use.
+Wrapping them in aluminum foil prevents freezer burn.

-If you want to use one or two, later on, you will have it.
+If you want to use one or two, later on, you will have them.
 They freeze individually and it’s easy to take them out to use.
-If not, gently hit the frozen bag on the edge of the freezer or hammer, gentle force, and it’ll all fall out individually.
+If not, gently hit the frozen bag on the edge of the freezer or hammer, with gentle force, and it’ll all fall out individually.

 You’ll never have to buy them ever again.
 You can also give them away as gifts as well.